-We prove a family of equivalent formulations for the $p$-Isocapacitary masses, as well as for the Isoperimetric one.
-The proofs will follow the one given in \cite[Lemma 10]{jauregui_admmasscapacityvolumedeficit_2020} for the $2$-isocapacitary mass. \begin{proposition} Let $(M,g)$ be a complete $\CS^0$-Asymptotically Flat Riemannian $3$-manifold with (possibly empty) compact smooth boundary.
+We prove a family of equivalent formulations for the $p$-isocapacitary masses, as well as for the isoperimetric one.
+The proofs will follow the one given in~\cite[Lemma 10]{jauregui_admmasscapacityvolumedeficit_2020} for the $2$-isocapacitary mass. \begin{Proposition} Let $(M,g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold with compact, possibly empty boundary.
 Then, for $1<p<3$, we have

-for every $\alpha\geq 1/3$. \end{proposition} The main computation performed in order to prove the result above is the following one, that we isolate for future reference.
+for every $\alpha\geq 1/3$. \end{Proposition} The main computation performed in order to prove the result above is the following one, that we isolate for future reference.